-The bill amends the Code of West Virginia to require that any person convicted of crimes under the provisions of 61-8B-1 et seq., which includes sexual offenses, must register under the Sex Offender Registration Act.
-Specifically, it clarifies that individuals convicted of the former 61-8B-6, which dealt with sexual assault of a spouse and was repealed in 2000, are still required to register.
-The bill also updates the registration requirements to include current provisions related to sexual extortion and aggravated sexual extortion.
+This bill amends the Code of West Virginia to require that any person convicted of crimes under the provisions of 61-8B-1 et seq., which includes sexual offenses, must register under the Sex Offender Registration Act.
+Notably, it clarifies that individuals previously convicted of the now-repealed 61-8B-6, which pertained to sexual assault of a spouse, are still required to register.
+The bill also updates the registration requirements to include current provisions related to sexual extortion and aggravated sexual extortion, ensuring that all relevant offenses are covered under the registration mandate.

 Engrossed Version: 15-12-2, 61-8B-1, 61-8B-6